hyperspy/hyperspy/doc/user_guide/basic_usage.rst

     >>> d.save("example_processed.hspy") # doctest: +SKIP

 Some file formats are much better at maintaining the information about how you processed your data.
-The preferred format in HyperSpy is hspy, which is based on the HDF5 format.
-This format keeps the most information possible.
+The preferred formats are :external+rsciio:ref:`hspy <hspy-format>` and :external+rsciio:ref:`zspy <zspy-format>`, because they are open formats and keep most information possible.

 There are optional flags that may be passed to the save function.
 See :ref:`saving_files` for more details.